-Ms. LiCalzi is a member of the Executive Committee of SIFMA’s Compliance and Legal Society, and co-chair of its Diversity Committee.
-She is the co-chair of the Morgan Stanley LGBT employee network.
-Ms. LiCalzi was one of the recipients of the Firm’s 2013 John J. Mack Leadership Award.
-She is also the recipient of the Council of Urban Professionals Catalyst: Change Agents 2015 in Law.
+- Ms. LiCalzi is a member of the Executive Committee of SIFMA’s Compliance and Legal Society, and co-chair of its Diversity Committee She is also the co-chair of the Morgan Stanley LGBT employee network.
+Ms. LiCalzi was one of the recipients of the Firm’s John J. Mack Leadership Award.
+She was also the recipient of the Council of Urban Professionals Catalyst: Change Agents in Law.

 JOSEPH D. MONTICCIOLO HON.
 ALM.
 '06

 A nationally recognized expert in evaluating compliance with the Americans with Disabilities Act and a housing development consultant, Joseph D. Monticciolo, FAIA, is president of The Monticciolo Company, located in Woodbury, New York.
 His career as an architect began in 1960 with the USAF-Continental Air Command in Warner Robins, Georgia.
 From 1967 to 1987, he progressed from program manager for the U.S. Department of Housing and Urban Development, to New York area director, to Regional Housing FHA commissioner and, finally, to regional administrator for Region II.
 In 1988 he became president and chairman of the Board of Eagle Capital Group Ltd, a housing and commercial real estate organization in New York City.